hogimn/sql-formatter/README.md

 SqlFormatter.Format("SELECT * FROM tbl",
   FormatConfig.Builder()
-    .Indent("    ") // Defaults to two spaces .Uppercase(true) // Defaults to false (not safe to use when SQL dialect has case-sensitive identifiers) .LinesBetweenQueries(2) // Defaults to 1
+    .Indent("    ") // Defaults to two spaces .Case(CaseTypes.UPPER) // Defaults to NONE (not safe to use when SQL dialect has case-sensitive identifiers) .LinesBetweenQueries(2) // Defaults to 1
     .MaxColumnLength(100) // Defaults to 50
     .Params(new List<string>{"a", "b", "c"}) // Dictionary or List.
 See Placeholders replacement.